floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_basic_usage.md

 *Do not use node certificates as admin certifcates.
 The intended use is to keep node and admin certificates separate.
 Using node certificates as admin certificates can lead to unexpected results.
 Also, do not use any whitespaces between the parts of the DN.*

-## Connecting to Elasticsearch with PEM certificates
+## Connecting to OpenSearch/Elasticsearch with PEM certificates

 If you use PEM certificates, you need to provide